locomotive-agency/GA3toGA4/README.md

 ## Feedback
 If any errors, concerns, or areas for improvement are found, please open an issue for it on this repo.
+If you want to change something, please make a pull request.
+We would love to feature dashboards users have made with the data.
+Please let us know if you have any to share!